umd-mith/sg-data/data/intro/clean/introduction.md

 lie, displaced, behind *Frankenstein*."

-Not only the topical or the literary stood behind some of the names in MWS's fiction—she also would name her characters with reference to or echoes of the names among her circle of acquaintances.
-Such seems to be the case with "Clerval," which recalls "Clairmont"—not so much Claire Clairmont but rather Charles Clairmont, whose interest in languages parallels that of Henry Clerval.
-At one period while drafting her novel, MWS appears to have made the echo even greater, for there are twenty places in Notebook B where the name is "Clairval" (only later was the "ai" canceled and replaced by an "e" in nineteen of these places, the cancelations most likely made at one sitting in April/May 1817—see below for more on this dating).
+Not only the topical or the literary stood behind some of the names in MWS's fiction---she also would name her characters with reference to or echoes of the names among her circle of acquaintances.
+Such seems to be the case with "Clerval," which recalls "Clairmont"---not so much Claire Clairmont but rather Charles Clairmont, whose interest in languages parallels that of Henry Clerval.
+At one period while drafting her novel, MWS appears to have made the echo even greater, for there are twenty places in Notebook B where the name is "Clairval" (only later was the "ai" canceled and replaced by an "e" in nineteen of these places, the cancelations most likely made at one sitting in April/May 1817---see below for more on this dating).
 Because the variations on Clerval's name can lead to very misleading suppositions,^34^ I offer the following chronology that best explains what happened.

-> **[?June-late September] 1816:** "Carignan" in the ur-text (see above
+> **[?June--late September] 1816:** "Carignan" in the ur-text (see above
 > for explanation).
 >
 > **[no later than early October] 1816:** "Carignan" written and then